Aivaxela/aivaxela/README.md

 ## Hey!
 I'm Riley.
 I do software engineering and game development.
-Check out my stuff!

 #### I'm currently collaborating with a small team to create [Drops Care](https://github.com/jahorwitz/drops) - an app for helping individuals with diabetes track their health.